Are you interested in beautifying your yard?

 By reducing pollutants at their source and manging the flow of rain water through natural infrastructure, we enhance water quality, provide lasting attractive landscaping, and provide urban habitat for wildlife.
 We can all be a part of the sollution to preventing runoff pollution from reaching our lakes, rivers, creeks and Puget Sound.

 What is Sustainable Seattle doing?
-In 2012, Sustainable Seattle installed 5 rain gardens in south Seattle through our Sustainable Rain program.
-Learn more about Sustainable Rain.
+In 2012, Sustainable Seattle began working on the stormwater problem in the region.
+We installed 5 rain gardens in south Seattle through our Sustainable Rain program.

 In 2013, we got the word out to you about rain gardens, the challenge of stormwater, and the many ways WE as residents can have a positive impact on our waterways.
 Sustainable Seattle believes that installing rain gardens and green infrastructure together, with your neighbors, will build community and open up the conversation about long-term sustainability in your neighborhood.

 Do you want to learn more about rain gardens in your neighborhood?
-Sustainable Seattle:
+Sustainable Seattle can help: